viktor-yakubiv/rehype-lodash-template/README.md

 ## Types

-This package is not typed with [TypeScript][].
+This package is typed with [TypeScript][].
-It can be though if you send a PR or when I have some extra time.
+It exports `Options` type,
+which specifies the interface of the accepted options.

 ## Compatibility

-Compatibility tested with Node.js v12.20-v16.17.0
+Compatibility tested with Node.js v12.20 – v19.4

 ## Security